Seahawks, new safety Johnathan Abram getting to know each other

 RENTON — The Seahawks are still learning more about what they have in new safety Johnathan Abram.

-Abram, in turn, says he’s eager to learn more about how he might be able to help the Seahawks defense.
+Abram, in turn, said he’s eager to learn more about how he might be able to help the Seahawks defense.

 “[I’m] gonna do whatever they asked me to do, help in any way possible,” Abram said Friday, a day after the Seahawks announced they had claimed the Raiders’ 2019 first-round draft pick off waivers.
 “I’m gonna be a guy who cheers my teammates on.
 I wish the best for pretty much everybody.
 I just want to continue to be successful and win a lot of games.”